TimPietrusky/codepen-awesomepi/README.md

 An unofficial API for [CodePen](http://codepen.io) made by a fan.

-The API just parses the requested CodePen page with the [PHP Simple HTML DOM Parser](http://sourceforge.net/projects/simplehtmldom/) and returns JSON.
+This simple API parses the requested CodePen page with the [PHP Simple HTML DOM Parser](http://sourceforge.net/projects/simplehtmldom/) and returns JSON.

 2012 by http://timpietrusky.com